Should You Negotiate or Go to Trial in a Criminal Case?

 • if the prosecutor offers a harsh sentence as part of the plea deal.

 Every case is different.
-If the offer of a plea agreement is no better than the possible result of a jury trial, you should consider taking the case to trial.
+If the offer of a plea agreement is equal to the possible result of a jury trial, you should consider taking the case to trial.

 Honest Evaluation of the Evidence

-That weighing process of looking at the prosecution's evidence and how you will defend the case is critical.
-It's best done with an attorney who's done a lot of jury trials.
-You need a defense attorney who will give you an honest assessment of the evidence and your chances of a favorable outcome.
+The process of weighing the prosecution's evidence and planning your defense is crucial.
+It's best done with an attorney who's experienced in jury trials and can provide you with an honest assessment of the evidence and your chances of a favorable outcome.
+A strong defense can make you feel empowered and in control of your situation.

 Police Bodycam Evidence

-Suppose your attorney hasn't done many jury trials.
-In that case, they're not a very good person to assess your case because you're not going to have a clear picture of what a jury might do and what the issues might be, and where some extra investigation and work, if necessary, to tip you over the top so you can get that not guilty verdict.
+Suppose your attorney has yet to do many jury trials.
+In that case, they're not a very good person to assess your case because you're not going to have a clear picture of what a jury might do, what the issues might be, and where some extra investigation and work, if necessary, to tip you over the top so you can get that not guilty verdict.

 But no one can tell you whether you're going to get a not-guilty verdict because, once again, you're putting your case in the hands of 12 people you don't know.

 You want an advocate who will fight with you, who's got a lot of experience, and who will be a better advocate than the prosecutor.
-The fact is, your criminal defense attorney will go head to head with the prosecutor.
+Your criminal defense attorney will go head-to-head with the prosecutor, arguing the facts they want.
+This is a crucial aspect to consider when deciding whether or not to take a plea deal after negotiating the criminal case.
+Knowing that you have a strong advocate on your side can make you feel supported and less alone in the legal process.

-They are going to be arguing the facts they want.
-So, we must think about it and assess it when deciding whether or not we're going to take a plea deal after negotiating the criminal case.
+They will argue the facts they want.
+So, we must consider and assess this when deciding whether or not to take a plea deal after negotiating the criminal case.

 Should You Take Your Criminal Case to Trial?